sklinkusch/10-messy-sass/README.md

 1. Clean up the styles
    - clean up selectors remove unnecessary specificity
-   - use partials for vars
+   - use partials for:
+     - vars
      - typography
      - layout
      - sections (e.g. footer)

 > When you are finished with task 1 [watch this](http://bit.ly/2Qqt8Tc)